SXSLVT/synfetch/README.md

 `lspci`, `lscpu` for most GPUs and CPUs.

-`nvidia-smi` for NVIDIA GPU usage and detection.
+`nvidia-utils` for NVIDIA GPU usage and detection.

 `intel_gpu_top`, `timeout` for Intel GPU usage.